jesussalatiel/QA-Automation-Samples/README_NOTES.md

 - **Test Cases must be identifiable:** Name the test case id such that they are identified easily while tracking defects or identifying a software requirement at a later stage
 - **Repeatable and self-standing:** The test case should generate the same results every time no matter who test its
 - **Peer Review:** After creating test cases, get them reviewed by your colleagues.
 Your peers can uncover defects in your test case design
+#####
+**SoapUI:** Is an open-source web testing application for service-oriented architectures (SOA) and representational state transfers (REST).
+Allows testers to execute automated functional, regression, compliance, and load tests on different Web API.
+Supports Multiple Environments easy to switch between QA, DEV and Prod Environments.

 ##### Other Software
 Code Spell Checker

 ##### Sources
 [Assertions](https://www.softwaretestingmaterial.com/testng-interview-questions/)